 These areas are usable and accessible by the public.
 They are provided in the existing residential areas (such as the green space within the Bull Ring and open space at Hillview and Noreview Heights), the playing pitches (GAA and Soccer) and the green field beside the school.
 The riverbanks, where accessible, also provide for a passive recreation area.
-The key objective of this LAP is to retain and enhance these existing areas of open space (and in the case of the playing pitches to relocate and further enhance them).
-A specific objective will be to provide a playground for small children on the open field beside the school (see also Specific Objective SO6).
+The key objective of this LAP is to retain and enhance these existing areas of open space.